vlordier/ad-maker/specs/Video_Cutdown_Generation.md

 ---

 #### **2.3.
 Cutdown Generation**:

+The Cutdown Generation Agent is tasked with creating shorter versions of the master video while preserving key messages and visuals.
+This agent ensures that the cutdowns are both engaging and compliant with platform requirements.

+- **Detailed Functionality**:
+  - **Scene Selection**: Chooses the most relevant scenes based on the Key Scene Detection Agent's analysis, ensuring that important content is retained.
+  - **Duration Management**: Adjusts scene lengths to fit within the target durations, using techniques such as trimming and fast-forwarding.
+  - **Transition Smoothing**: Adds smooth transitions between scenes to ensure a cohesive viewing experience.
+  - **Output Formatting**: Produces final cutdown videos in the required format, complete with metadata outlining the included scenes.
 - **Agent Name**: `CutdownGeneratorAgent`
   - **Task**: Based on the selected key scenes and target durations, this agent generates cutdown versions of the master video.
   - **Constraints**: